Sarah Schafer, MD

 What is functional neurological disorder (FND)?

 FND is a psychological explanation for neurological symptoms.
 It is the current term used for conversion disorder, hysteria, or somatoform disorder.
 Sjogren’s patients are sometimes told they have FND when clinicians are unfamiliar with the diverse neurological manifestations of the disease.
 No Sjogren’s patient should be labeled with FND without a comprehensive neurological evaluation.
 Autonomic disorders and small fiber neuropathies are the most common neurological features found in Sjogren's.
 These are frequently overlooked and labeled as FND because they require specialized testing for diagnosis.
 True FND is rare.
+See the Self-Advocacy section below if you are told you have FND.

 What about myalgic encephalomyelitis/ chronic fatigue syndrome (ME/CFS)?